With payments for the initial round of stimulus checks underway, do you think the government will be rolling out more stimulus checks later this year?

-President Barack Obama said recently that a second [multi-billion] economic stimulus package isn’t needed yet, though he expects the U.S. economy and unemployment to worsen this year.
+The President has said recently that a second [multi-billion] economic stimulus package isn’t needed yet, though he expects the U.S. economy and unemployment to worsen this year.
 He also acknowledged that due to worse than expected economic factors, initial forecasts from his administration missed the mark.
-The original $787 billion stimulus bill was rushed through Congress and signed in February 2009, with his chief economic advisers forecasting that it would help hold uunemployment below 8 percent.
+The original stimulus bill was rushed through Congress with his chief economic advisers forecasting that it would help hold unemployment below 8 percent.
 It included tax cuts and spending on infrastructure projects that the president pledged would save or create 3.5 million jobs.
 Obama defended his initial stimulus projections, saying the economy worsened once the legislation was enacted only weeks into his presidency.
 “Nobody understood what the depths of this recession were going to look like,” Obama said.
 “It was only significantly later that we suddenly get a report that the economy had tanked.”
 However, the President did acknowledge that he was not satisfied with the progress made around distributing the stimulus funds and that the administration had to do more work with a program to modify existing mortgages, which hasn’t “been keeping pace with all the foreclosures that are taking place.”

 – Unemployment rate nears 15%.
 This may seem far away, given the current unemployment rate of 9.5%, but in California it is already approaching 12%, and America’s most populous state is a good leading indicator of national trends.
 Further, many economists think that the real unemployment numbers are much higher given part time, seasonal and non-participating workers are not reported in the unemployment figures.
 Should the official unemployment rate hit the 15% mark, it is almost certain that the Obama administration will be back for more funds to stimulate the economy.